kitaekim27/config/README.md

-# Setup
+# Terminal Setup

-This is a collection of my configuration files.
+This is a collection of my terminal configuration files.

 ## Usage

-Run `setup`.
+Run `install`.

 ## Supported distributions